wenh06/cinc2024/README.md

 <details>
 <summary>Click to view the details</summary>

-- **End-to-end model**: A single model that takes the input image and produces the digitized ECG signal directly.
+- **End-to-end model** (NOT adopted): A single model that takes the input image and produces the digitized ECG signal directly.

-- **Several-stage solution**: A multi-stage solution that consists of several models, possibly including:
+- **Several-stage solution** (adopted): A multi-stage solution that consists of several models, possibly including:

   - ~~**OCR model**: Recognizes the ECG signal names and its locations in the input image, as well as other metadata.~~ ~~For example, using [EasyOCR](https://github.com/JaidedAI/EasyOCR), or [Tesseract](https://github.com/tesseract-ocr/tesseract),~~